Can I Retire Early? 2026 72(t) Calculator | SEPP Distributions

 📊 RMD Method (Simplest, Lowest Payments)

-📈 Amortization Method (Highest, Fixed Payments)
+📈 Amortization Method (Highest, Fixed)

 📉 Annuity Method (Similar to Amortization)